 Your induction includes fun activities led by our current students and provides you with key information you will need to get the most out of your time studying with us.

-Induction activities take place during the week before your classes start, SEWS will be in touch to invite you along to them.
+Induction activities hosted by SEWS take place during the week before your classes start, the Academic administration team will be in touch to invite you along to them.
 In the meantime, you can take our online induction course to find out more about us.

 Enrolment